kubenet-dev/tgikn-k8s-api/README.md

 	test -s $(LOCALBIN)/controller-gen || GOBIN=$(LOCALBIN) go install sigs.k8s.io/controller-tools/cmd/controller-gen@$(CONTROLLER_TOOLS_VERSION)
 ```

+generate the manifests

 ```bash
 make manifests
 ```

 ## create your first api

+Terminology

-group: a collection of related functionality
+- group: a collection of related functionality
 version: each group has one or more versions, which, as the name suggests, allow us to change how an API works over time
-kind: what your api is about
+- kind: what your api is about
-resources: (plural/lowercase of the kind) how you address the resource from http and storage (PUT, POST, PATCH, etc)
+- resources: (plural/lowercase of the kind) how you address the resource from http and storage (PUT, POST, PATCH, etc)
-subresource: tests/status
+- subresource: tests/status

 [gvk](https://book.kubebuilder.io/cronjob-tutorial/gvks)